 After the payment of each installment, the IRS sends you a notice showing the remaining balance of taxes.
 This happens in all modes of payment except direct debit, where your bank statement serves as a payment proof.

 While negotiating a repayment agreement, you should keep your future tax obligations in mind because you would be paying them as well in addition to the monthly installments.
 The IRS is very particular about timely payment of installments.
-If you delay or miss the payment of even a single installment, your payment agreement is canceled, and you will have to seek relief all over again, this time with the risk of being considered “unreliable” by the IRS.
+If you delay or miss the payment of even a single installment, your payment agreement is canceled, and you will have to seek assistance all over again, this time with the risk of being considered “unreliable” by the IRS.

-An offer in compromise is meant for taxpayers who cannot repay their tax debts in full.
+An offer in compromise is meant for taxpayers who cannot repay their back taxes in full.
 It allows you to settle your tax dues for a partial payment, with the IRS agreeing to forgive the rest.
 A compromise settlement works in favor of both the taxpayer as well as the government.
 On one hand, it absolves you of your tax liability for a lesser payment, while on the other, it helps the IRS recover the maximum amount it can.

 You do not qualify for an offer in compromise if:

-In order to increase your chances of approval, you should propose a reasonable settlement offer that reflects your true ability to repay the debts.
+In order to increase your chances of approval, you should propose a reasonable settlement offer that reflects your true ability to repay the obligations.
 The application will require you to provide detailed financial information including the details of assets, expenses, and projected income in near future.

 There is no specific timeframe for receiving a response from the IRS.
 However, if there is no response from the IRS within two years of making the offer, the application is considered as accepted.